 Or you can just put your fate and that of your children into the hands of God and trust that He has your lives under control.
 That’s the best backup plan I could come up with!

-And, finally, you end up telling your innermost thoughts and feelings to just about anyone who will listen.
+And, finally, you end up publishing your innermost thoughts and feelings on the Internet!

 As a single parent, even if you’re a fairly reserved and private person like me, you find yourself confiding in almost everyone, asking just about anyone for advice about raising kids!